tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/CJA-Venn.md

 **NOTE:** If you want to hide the table from view, click on the round dot in the top left corner of the Venn visualization and deselect the checkbox to “Show Data Source”

+### This completes the last section of the CJA lab
+Thank you!